Foundation By Laws

 5. Meetings of Committees

-Each committee shall meet upon the call of the chairman of such committee.
-Each committee shall elect a secretary and minutes of the meetings of committee shall be taken.
-Secretaries need not be members of the committees.
+Each committee shall meet upon the call of the Chair of such committee.
+Each committee shall take minutes of the meetings of committee.
 A majority of the members of a committee shall constitute a quorum, and any transaction of a committee shall require a majority vote of the quorum present at any meeting.
 Any action required or permitted to be taken by a committee may be taken without a meeting if all members of the committee consent in writing to the adoption of a resolution authorizing the action.
 Any one or more members of a committee may participate in a meeting of such committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at the meeting.

 T. Honorary Director

-An Honorary Director, or “Emeritus Director” is one who has consistently, over an extended period of time, rendered exceptional service to the Foundation and the University.
-Emeritus directors shall be nominated by the Executive Committee and approved by the Board.
+An Honorary Director or “Emeritus Director” is one who has consistently, over an extended period of time, rendered exceptional service to the Foundation and the University.
+Emeritus Directors shall be nominated by the Governance Committee and approved by the Board.
 Each Emeritus Director shall have all the privileges of a regular Director, except that the Emeritus Director shall have no vote and are not counted in determining a quorum.

-Officers of the Foundation shall, unless otherwise provided by the Board of Directors, each have such powers and duties as generally pertain to their respective offices as well as such powers and duties as may be set forth in these Bylaws, or may be specifically conferred or imposed upon them by the Board of Directors.
-The Board of Directors shall have the power to alter the duties of the Officers.
+Officers of the Foundation shall, unless otherwise provided by the Board, each have such powers and duties as generally pertain to their respective offices as well as such powers and duties as may be set forth in these Bylaws, or may be specifically conferred or imposed upon them by the Board.

 A. Designation

-The officers of the Foundation shall be a Chairman, Vice-Chairman, Immediate Past Chairman, a Treasurer, a Secretary and such other officers as the Board may in its discretion determine.
-All officers shall be elected for a term of one year by the Board of Directors.
+The officers of the Foundation shall be a Chair, a Vice-Chair/Chair-Elect, an Immediate Past Chair, a Treasurer, a Secretary and such other officers as the Board may in its discretion determine.
+All officers shall be elected for terms of two years by the Board.
 Such officers shall hold office until their successors are elected and qualified.
-Any two or more offices may be held by the same person, except the offices of Chairman and Secretary.

 C. Resignation

-Any Officer may resign at any time by giving written notice of such resignation to the Chairman or the Secretary of the Foundation.
-Unless otherwise specified in such written notice, such resignation shall take effect upon receipt thereof by the Board of Directors or by such Officer, and the acceptance of such resignation shall not be necessary to make it effective.
+Any Officer may resign at any time by giving written notice of such resignation to the Vice President for University Advancement.
+Unless otherwise specified in such written notice, such resignation shall take effect upon receipt thereof by the Board or by such Officer, and the acceptance of such resignation shall not be necessary to make it effective.

 D. Removal

-Any Officer may be removed, either with or without cause, at any time by a two-thirds (2/3) vote of the full Board of Directors.
+Any Officer may be removed, either with or without cause, at any time by a two-thirds (2/3) vote of the full Board.

 E. Vacancies

-A vacancy in any office by reason of death, resignation, inability to act, disqualification, removal, or any other reason, may be filled for the unexpired portion of the term by the majority vote of the then existing full Board of Directors.
-In its discretion, the Board of Directors may leave unfilled any offices except those of President.
+A vacancy in any office by reason of death, resignation, inability to act, disqualification, removal, or any other reason, may be filled for the unexpired portion of the term by the majority vote of the then existing full Board.
+In its discretion, the Board may leave unfilled any offices except that of the Chair.

-The Chairman shall preside at all meetings of the Board and the Executive Committee and shall be a member, ex officio, of all standing committees.
-The Chairman shall oversee the Foundation’s general management and carry out the policies of the Board and its committees.
-He shall exercise such other powers and perform such other duties as usually pertain to the office.
+The Chair shall preside at all meetings of the Board and shall be a member, ex officio, of all standing committees.
+The Chair shall oversee the Foundation’s general management and carry out the policies of the Board and its committees.

-In the absence or disability of the Chairman of the Board, the Vice Chair shall perform all of the duties of the Chairman of the Board, and in so acting shall have all the powers of the Chairman of the Board.
-Vice Chair shall serve as Chair-elect.
-The Vice Chairman shall have such other powers and perform such other duties as may be prescribed from time to time by the Board.
+The Vice Chair shall serve as Chair-Elect.
+In the absence or disability of the Chair of the Board, the Vice Chair/Chair-Elect shall perform all of the duties of the Chair of the Board, and in so acting shall have all the powers of the Chair of the Board.
+The Vice Chair/Chair-Elect shall help the Chair execute his/her duties.

 I. Treasurer

-The monies of the Foundation shall be deposited in the name of the Foundation in such bank or banks or trust company or trust companies as the Board of Directors shall designate, and shall be drawn from such accounts only by check or other order for payment of money signed by such persons, and in such manner, as may be determined by resolution of the Board of Directors.
+The monies of the Foundation shall be deposited in the name of the Foundation in such bank or banks or trust company or trust companies as the Board shall designate and shall be drawn from such accounts only by check or other order for payment of money signed by such persons, and in such manner, as may be determined by resolution of the Board.

 VI.
 Notice